Note that this image does not perfectly reflect the descriptions below, nor does it include every character discussed in this article.

 Yes, we’re evaluating them collectively because that’s how Nintendo treats them, a blessing and curse as we’ll see.
 (See: article) In early Mario times they were major villains for main series games, Super Mario Bros 3, Super Mario World, some spin-offs, plus all of the extended Mario media.
 Something odd happened later, however.
 For a personal anecdote, I got into Mario in the early to mid-2000s.
 I learned of the Koopalings from the Gameboy remakes of some classic platformers and noticed that they weren’t really in any contemporary games, obscureish characters (outside of Superstar Saga), replaced at that time by Bowser Junior already.
 It would take NSMB Wii to give them all redesigns and mark their official ‘comeback’.
 Suddenly their inclusion in some spin-offs came off as excessive to ‘haters’ coming out of the woodwork.
 They can’t win!

 Anyway, they are frequent in the later NSMB titles, and even later RPGs, but not the 3D main-series games.
 Mario Kart 8 makes them playable so they fill the roster, not unlike how the babies do.
 (And we WILL cover some babies later) They don’t show up in Mario Parties or most sport games.
-Due to being, erm palette swaps with Bowser Jr, they get to show up there starting in 4.
+Due to being, erm palette swaps with Bowser Jr, they get to show up in Smash starting in 4.
 They are cool, distinct characters with a rich history, simply a victim of Nintendo’s evolving goals.
 In their favor, being historically main-series characters meant that games with enforced stringent casting, such as modern Paper Mario, could use them without delving into OCs.

 Their strength are that they have the numbers to occupy the position of world bosses, they are tied to diverse themes, are visually interesting, and you’re bound to have a favorite.
 Their weakness is that you can’t separate them, so often a single character like Bowser Junior is better logistically.
 Since it must be said, yes they were Bowser’s kids for at one point (Again see that Mario Oddity article), but somehow he got out of child support later.
 Well, he is a villain.